 Multiplicity is used to indicate the cardinality of a Role defined on an ObjectType or DataType.
 It indicates how many values may be assigned to the role in an instance of the type.
 VO-DML models this using the same terms as used in XML schema, namely with a minOccurs/maxOccurs pair of values.
 The former indicates the minimum number of instances or values that can be assigned to a given role, the latter the maximum number.
 Also XMI supports two values (named differently) and VO-DML follows its specification in using -1 (or any negative value) as a possible value for maxOccurs that indicates that there is no limit on the possible number of instances.
-In XML schema this is indicated using the string value 'unbounded', in UML diagrams generally with a '\'.
+In XML schema this is indicated using the string value 'unbounded', in UML diagrams generally with a ''.

 A special case is the assignment of a Multiplicity to an Attribute.
-Users are strongly encouraged to only use the following combinations of minOccurs..maxOccurs: 0..1,1..1 (or simply 1), and n..n (or simply n) with n>1.
-For multiplicity greater than 1 the attribute can be interpreted as an array of fixed size.
-Modelers SHOULD NOT use open ended multiplicities, i.e. with maxOccurs=-1, but it is not illegal.
+Users are encouraged to only use the followina combinations strongly of minOccurs..maxOccurs: 0..1,1..1 (or simply 1), and 0..n, or n..n with n an explicit integer value >1.
+For multiplicity greater than 1 the attribute must be interpreted as an array of fixed size.
+To indicate that the value of such an array attribute is optional, the multiplicity 0..n must be used (i.e. minOccurs=0, maxOccurs=n).
+For maxOccurs n > 1, minOccurs can only be 0 or n, other values are meaningless and illegal.

+Modelers SHOULD NOT use open ended multiplicities, i.e. with maxOccurs=-1, but it is not illegal in the current version of this specification36.

-References SHOULD NOT be given multiplicities with maxOccurs > 1, but this is allowed.
+References SHOULD NOT be given multiplicities with maxOccurs > 1, but this is allowed.37